thecognifly/cognifly-python/readme/DRONE_SETUP.md

   - change the last line (by default `raspberrypi`) with your drone name

 - plug the SD card into the raspberry pi and connect a battery to start the drone
+- wait for the drone booting
-- ssh the drone from your computer, the default password in raspbian should be `raspberry`:
+- ssh the drone from your computer (the default password should be `raspberry`):
 ```terminal
 ssh pi@myDroneName.local
 ```